sqlxpert/lights-off-aws/README.md

 - List, describe, get tags for, create, tag, update, untag and delete IAM roles, update the "assume role" (role trust or "resource-based") policy, and put and delete in-line policies
-- Attach managed IAM policies to, and detach them from, roles (if you set the `AttachLocalPolicy` parameter)
 - Create, tag, describe, update, untag and delete `arn:aws:s3:::terraform-*` S3 buckets and put, tag, list, get, untag and delete